 Since the 1960s, the reduction of poverty in the United States has been a top policy priority, with numerous federal and state programs crafted to improve the economic conditions of low-income households.
 Given the high cost of living in major metro areas, we tend to look at families living below 200 percent of the federal poverty line to better understand how many people are struggling to make ends meet.
 While the Bay Area is a region of relative prosperity compared to the nation as a whole, poverty remains a vexing problem even in an era of economic growth.

 2013 Poverty Rates for Counties, Cities, and Neighborhoods

-At just under 24 percent, the Bay Area ranks second- to-last among the top 10 U.S. metro areas for its share of residents in households with incomes below 200 percent of the federal poverty limit.
+At just under 20 percent, the Bay Area ranks second-to-last among the top 10 most populous U.S. metro areas for its share of residents in households with incomes below 200 percent of the federal poverty limit.
 Despite this relatively strong performance, our region’s high cost of living presents significant challenges for low-income residents.
-Yet at the same time, other high-cost regions have much greater poverty challenges.
+Yet at the same time, other regions have much greater poverty challenges.
 Poverty rates are highest in the South, with Miami, Houston, Atlanta and Dallas comprising four of the five metros with the highest poverty rates.
 While the cost of living is substantially lower in Southern metro areas, evidently incomes have not kept pace for many households.

 U.S Census Bureau: Decennial Census